uraimo/Bitter/README.md

 * `size` static property for Int types: Shorthand for `MemoryLayout<IntN>.stride`

-* `.allOnes` static property: We already have `.allZeros` in `BitwiseOperationsType`, now we have this too.
+* `mask(bits:msb:)` static method: It creates a bitmask with the requested number of bits set, starting from the most significant bit or not.
+For example, calling `Int16.mask(5,msb:true)` will return `0xF800` or `1111100000000000` in binary, while `Int16.mask(5,msb:false)` will return `0x001F`, since the five bits will be set starting from the less significant position.

 #### Bitwise operations

-To learn more about bitwise operations in Swift, see the article "[Dealing with Bit Sets in Swift](https://www.uraimo.com/2016/02/05/Dealing-With-Bit-Sets-In-Swift/)" on my blog (updated to Swift 3.0).
+To learn more about bitwise operations in Swift, see the article "[Dealing with Bit Sets in Swift](https://www.uraimo.com/2016/02/05/Dealing-With-Bit-Sets-In-Swift/)" on my blog (updated to Swift 4.0).

 ## Contributing

 First of all, thanks for considering contributing to this project, all PRs are welcome!

-Please notice that the sources for this library are not written directly in Swift but are generated using the GYB tool from the Swift project.
-The main Bitter template is located at `Templates/Bitter.swift.gyb` and if you need directions on how to modify GYB templates, check out my [tutorial](https://www.uraimo.com/2016/02/09/a-short-swift-gyb-tutorial/).
+Please notice that the sources for this library are not written directly in Swift but are generated using [Sourcery](https://github.com/krzysztofzablocki/Sourcery).

-To compile the template and save the result as `Sources/Bitter/Bitter.swift` run `./compile.sh` from the `Templates/` directory, GYB will be downloaded and used to compile the template.

-Modifying .gyb templates requires minimal knowledge of python and GYB itself provide just a few flow control directive but, lickily, examples of all the directives you could need are already in the template.

-When your template has an error, GYB will show the specific line where the error occurred, remove `--line-directive ''` from the compile script to enable this debug mode.
+ The main Bitter template is located at `Templates/Bitter.stencil` and the `compile.sh` script will take care of downloading Sourcery and compiling the stencil template to Swift sources.

+Releases older than 3.x use the [GYB](https://www.uraimo.com/2016/02/09/a-short-swift-gyb-tutorial/) template compiler.